-Unit 1 Written Exam: September 23th Chp 11 quiz
+Unit 1 Written Exam: Febuary 9th

-Unit 1 Skills test/Assignment Due Sept 23rd
+Unit 1 Skills test TBA

-Unit 1 Assignment: Read chapters 6, 7, 8, 11, & 12.
+Unit 1 Assignment: Read chapters 1 6, 7, 8, 11, & 12.
 Browse Chapters 9 & 10, which means to skim the chapters, look at pictures, captions, headings, etc. and briefly read some of the text, enough to get a general idea of what is being described.
 Part of Ch.
 4 will also be covered in this unit.
-Log on to the on-line curriculum.
+Log on to the online curriculum.
 Take notes on all lectures; participate in all class discussions/ exercises pertaining to the objectives in unit 1.
-Bring your book and supplies to each class meeting.
-Turn in your resume' on the due date listed below.